-- None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (check one) □ law enforcement □ intelligence □ other [describe here] mission requirements for which the system or project was created [choose ALL that apply]: - a. □ The exempt information is not actually used to make any adverse determinations about individuals. - b. □ The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness. - c. □ Individuals and organizations to whom PII from the system or project is disclosed (as authorized by the Privacy Act) determine its accuracy, relevance, timeliness, and completeness in a manner reasonable for their purposes before they use it to make adverse determinations about individuals. - d. □ Individuals about whom adverse determinations are made using PII from this system or project are given an opportunity to explain or modify their information (check one) □ before □ after the adverse determination is made.
-During this process, individuals are allowed to: [discuss here - e. \Box Other: (please describe): - 3. □ No additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.
+- 1. Mone of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (check one) □ law enforcement □ intelligence □ other [describe here] mission requirements for which the system or project was created [choose ALL that apply]: - a. \Box The exempt information is not actually used to make any adverse determinations about individuals.

-Section 5.1(c) Collecting information directly from the individual when using it to make adverse determinations about them.

-Section 552a(e)(2) of the Privacy Act requires that Federal agencies that maintain records in a system of records are required to collect information to the greatest extent practicable directly from the individual when the information about them may result in adverse determinations about their rights, benefits, and privileges under Federal programs.
-Agencies may exempt a system of records from this requirement under certain circumstances and if certain conditions are met.

-1. \square The records maintained by this system or project are not used to make any adverse determinations about individuals.

-- 2. The records maintained by this system or project are used to make adverse determinations about individuals and [check all that apply]: - a. □ These records were exempted from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable.
-Exemption of these records is proper because [explain here why the records were exempted; See the applicable SORN]. - b. □ These records were not exempted from the requirement to collect information directly from the individual to the greatest extent practicable and [check the relevant box below and provide the information requested]. - i. \Box All records used to make an adverse determination are collected directly from the individual about whom the decision is made. \Box A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination because [please explain here why third-party data is required to make this determination; e.g., third-party data is required to verify the accuracy of the information provided by the individual seeking a privilege or benefit]. - iii. □ None of the records used to make adverse determinations are collected directly from the individual about whom determinations are made because seeking the information directly from the individual might [select ALL that apply]: - \Box alert the individual to the fact that their conduct is being observed or investigated; - \Box cause the individual to alter or modify their activities to avoid detection; - \Box create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; - \Box Other: (please describe here).
+l· .
+The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness.
+C Ċ project are given an opportunity to explain or modify their information (check one) \square before \square after the adverse determination is made.
+During this process, individuals are allowed to: [discuss here e . \square Other: (please describe): No additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to extent possible because it would interfere with mission requirements. (c) Collecting information directly from the individual when using it to make eterminations about them. records are when the in privileges u under certain det 2. a(e)(2) of the Privacy Act requires that Federal agencies that maintain records in a system of required to collect information to the greatest extent practicable directly from the individual formation about them may result in adverse determinations about their rights, benefits, and inder Federal programs.
+Agencies may exempt a system of records from this requirement in circumstances and if certain conditions are met.
+The records maintained by this system or project are not used to make any adverse terminations about individuals.
+The records maintained by this system or project are used to make adverse determinations but individuals and [check all that apply]: a. ☐ These records were exempted from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable.
+Exemption of these records is proper because [explain here why the records were exempted; See the applicable SORN]. b. □ These records were not exempted from the requirement to collect information directly from the individual to the greatest extent practicable and [check the relevant box below and provide the information requested]. i. □ All records used to make an adverse determination are collected directly from the individual about whom the decision is made. □ A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination because [please explain here why third-party data is required to make this determination; e.g., third-party data is required to verify the accuracy of the information provided by the individual seeking a privilege or benefit]. iii. □ None of the records used to make adverse determinations are collected directly from the individual about whom determinations are made because

+□ alert the individual to the fact that their conduct is being observed or investigate d: ☐ cause the individual to alter or modify their activities to avoid detection; , \Box create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; \square Other: (please describe here). dditional controls designed to ensure accuracy, completeness, timeliness,